soccermetrics/marcotti/README.md

 The test suite uses [py.test](http://www.pytest.org) and a PostgreSQL database.
 A blank database named `test-marcotti-db` must be created before the tests are run.

+Use the following command from the top-level directory of the repository to run the tests:

+        $ py.test [--schema club|natl]

+If the `schema` option is not passed, only the tests on common data models are run.
+The `club` parameter will run the common and club-specific models, while the `natl` parameter will run tests on the common and national-team-specific models.

+The tests should work for other server-based RMDBSs such as MySQL or SQL Server.
+There _may_ be issues with SQLite backends, but this hasn't been confirmed.

 ## License

 (c) 2015 Soccermetrics Research, LLC.
 Created under MIT license.
 See `LICENSE` file for details.